hatsumikana/MCQ-Generation/README.md

 1004359	Mihir Chhiber

-We would like to thank the faculty for 50.021 Artificial Intelligence at SUTD for guiding us through this project.
+We would like to thank the faculty of 50.021 Artificial Intelligence at SUTD for guiding us through this project.